poleve540/CallMePol/_drafts/2023-12-09-Undertale2-Title2.md

 ![](../images/turdlenac2.png)

 You have to get lucky to get one of these.
-There are 8 alternate titles (and their respective menu theme):
+There are 8 alternate titles:

+ - Undertale 2: Und Attorney
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkyOTk2NTgwLC0xNzY1OTEzOTI0LC0xNj
-E0NzE2NzRdfQ==
+eyJoaXN0b3J5IjpbLTEzMzg4MjEyNTgsNjkyOTk2NTgwLC0xNz
+Y1OTEzOTI0LC0xNjE0NzE2NzRdfQ==
 -->